- ACRONYMS AND DEFINITIONS

 should provide safety-netting advice but not prescribe antibiotics for most children presenting with chest infections.

-- A study published in the BMJ randomized 416 patients with acute bronchitis to augmentin, ibuprofen, or placebo
+- The study enrolled 416 patients with acute bronchitis

 Main inclusion criteria